jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/customization.md

       version: 0.12.1
 ```

-You can change version of them.
+You can change their versions.

-Then **Jenkins Operator** will automatically install plugins after Jenkins master pod restart.
+Then the **Jenkins Operator** will automatically install those plugins after the Jenkins master pod restart.